 You want the JUST RIGHT supplies!
 You want to strike a balance between crummy crafts and super-expensive studio supplies.
 Supplies that are nice quality but won't break your piggy bank.

-Once you get set-up and gather your supplies all you need to do is choose an art unit!
+Once you get set-up and gather your supplies all you need to do is Join the P.A.C.K!

-My "Blobs!" unit is a great first unit!
-It has a wide range of projects from super easy Foldprints to the more challenging manatee drawing and works well for a wide variety of ages.
+Joined the P.A.C.K. community but aren’t sure where to start?
+My "Blobs!" series is a great first unit!
+It has a wide range of projects from super-easy Foldprints, to the more challenging Manatee Drawing and works well for a wide variety of ages.

 Want you child to learn a little art history?
 My Famous Artist Mash-Ups unit has some fabulous projects your kids can make all while learning about 10 different artists and their unique styles.